Priory Gatehouse or Abbey Gateway?

 The medieval fabric of the gatehouse can be best seen under the gateway and in the east wall, shown below.
 The picture shows the east end of Gatehouse with its Ogee window and encaustic tiles.

 The east wall also shows the junction between the medieval work to the north (stone) and the Tudor work to the south (brick).
 The surviving Tudor structure is best seen in the south elevation.

 The north elevation looks medieval, with stonework in the Perpendicular style.
-However it is a late-Victorian replacement (1891) of the original medieval work, which can be seen in earlier prints and photographs.
+However it is a late-Victorian replacement (1891) of the original medieval work.